N-adu/javascript-projects/README.md

 # javascript-projects

-##This folder holds all of my JavaScript practice files.
+##This repository holds all of my JavaScript practice files.